 PCC4U in practice

-At December 2015, almost three quarters of undergraduate and entry-to-practice health courses nationally (n=205) are either using the PCC4U resources or are reviewing the resources and / or the palliative care content of their curriculum.
+At December 2020, eighty-nine percent (89%) of entry-to-practice health courses nationally (n=210) were either using the PCC4U resources or are reviewing the resources and / or the palliative care content of their curriculum.

 Some examples of how PCC4U learning resources are used in practice include: